hidecode221b/LG4X/README.md

     - Plot the curves without optimization.
     - Simulate the curves if no data file is selected.
 1. Fit curve
-1. Save parameters as a preset for next analysis
+    - Adjust parameters and bounds until they become converged
 1. Export results
     - Export csv file for curves
     - Export text file for parameters
+    - Save parameters as a preset for next analysis

 ## Interface design